Have you ever considered giving up on your business? How do you know when quitting your business is more beneficial than pushing on?

 - Provide consistent quality.
 Whether you are offering a service or a product, consistent quality is a must.
 Consistency removes the guesswork for your customers.
 Do you have a favorite CPA who always does your taxes on time?
 Customers prefer to do business with service providers that provide a consistent service.

 - Admit and correct errors.
-Customers understand failings if you handle it correctly.
+Customers understand failings if you handle them correctly.
 If you ignore customer complaints, they will ignore you.
 Happy customers come back to do more business with you.
 Unhappy customers will warn the world about your business.

 Passion, in itself, is insufficient for success.
 Being passionate doesn’t mean that every moment is like a wild ride that never ends.
 No matter how much you love your business, there will be ups and downs.
 Passion helps you get over the downs, and there are many.
 Without passion, you will most likely fail.
 If you are not getting pleasure out of your business, it may be time to try something else.